micharbet/CLE/doc/HOWTO.md

 ### Edit alias set
-`aa ed` function runs editor on current working alias set allowing more complex changes.
+`aa -e` function runs editor on current working alias set allowing more complex changes.
 Note that recent alias set is backed up.

 ### Reload aliases
-Use `aa l` in case of mischmatch, if working alias set has been unintentionally damaged, etc.
+Use `aa -l` in case of mischmatch, if working alias set has been unintentionally damaged, etc.

-Note: there is `_defalias` built-in function that defines basic alias set upon each CLE start.
-Those predefined aliases override the ones saved with `aa s` command.
+Note: there are predefined aliases that are set to their defaults upon each CLE start.
+To see them inspect function '_defalias' either in clerc code or with command `decalre -f  _defalias`.

 ## History management